Standard shrinkable arrays

 For cases where the arrays have a defined maximum size, its elements must be sequentially aligned and its real size is unknown before the allocation, it would be useful to have shrinkable arrays.

 Example free data as soon it becomes useless

-In some cases, when a program ends to compute some data, it becomes useless and to free it, could allow other applications to use their memory blocks.
+In some cases, when a program ends to compute some data, it becomes useless and to free it, could allow other applications to use its memory blocks.

 With shrinkable arrays the ability of freeing the unused allocated memory could enable its usage for other purposes.